Of all the parts of a turkey, and especially a wild turkey, the drumsticks are the most challenging to cook.

 Dried corn?
 Yep, it’s called chicos in the Southwest, and it’s pretty cool.
 It’s either sweet corn or dent corn, dried on or off the cob and then separated and stored for later.
 If you’ve never eaten dried corn, it’s amazing.
 Sturdy, full of corn flavor, either starchy or a touch sweet, a bit chewy.
 I have no idea why we don’t eat more of it.

 How to find it?
 You can buy chicos online, as I did, or you can sometimes find regular dried corn in the bulk section of hippie food stores, but your best bet for a substitute – albeit not an exact one – is the dried corn for masa they sell in Mexican markets.
 That is very common, and although it’s not the same stuff, it’ll get you close.
-Do not use canned hominy.
+You can use canned hominy in a pinch.